Connect with us

 During a listening session at JSU after he was appointed in 2018, Rankins, who served as president of Alcorn State University, said that matters of shared governance don’t fall under his purview.

 “Nothing gives me the authority to address shared governance,” he said.
 “Shared governance does not mean that all these different groups tell the president what he should do.
-Ultimately, the rests with the president.”
+Ultimately, the decision rests with the president.”

 READ MORE: ‘The honeymoon period is over’: JSU faculty senate votes no confidence in president, administration